purarue/exobrain/src/content/notes/media/anime/list.md

 Dropped for categorization reasons (sequel, no raws/subs available)    14098  -                 -
 ```

 Over the past 10 years of watching anime, I've seen 448 TV shows and 230 movies (which feels like a quite normal amount of anime to have seen, if you've been entrenched in the anime community for 10 years).
-The vast majority of my completed counts comes from watching random short films under 30 minutes (short films, commercials, music videos, college graduation films)
+The vast majority of my completed counts comes from watching random short anime under 30 minutes (short films, commercials, music videos, college graduation films)

-The reason my list looks the way it does, is for a couple reasons:
+There are a couple reasons my list looks the way it does, but its mostly:

 ### Shorts, Categorization, and Sunk Cost